MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

+This SC-OCP enhances the system's performance by minimizing the cost, while maintaining system safety through the state constraint, $g(x) \leq 0$, ensuring that the system avoids the failure set, $\mathcal{F}$.

-As a direct consequence of its formulation, the centralized SC-OCP in~\eqref{eq: SC-OCP} suffers from the curse of dimensionality; its computational complexity grows intractably with the number of agents $N$ \cite{tayal2025physics}.
-To address this scalability challenge, we introduce a decentralized reformulation of the problem.
+The solution of this SC-OCP yields a policy that jointly optimizes safety and performance.
+As a direct consequence of its formulation, the centralized SC-OCP in~\eqref{eq: SC-OCP} suffers from the curse of dimensionality; its computational complexity grows linearly with the number of agents $N$ \cite{tayal2025physics}.
+To address this challenge, each agent reasons over a fixed-size local neighborhood.
+Specifically, agent $i$ constructs an observation $o_i=\mathcal O_i(x) = [x_i,\{x_j\}_{j\in\mathcal N_i}],$ where $\mathcal N_i$ contains at most $n$ neighboring agents.
+Since $n$ is fixed and independent of the total number of agents, the observation dimension remains constant regardless of system size.